Sitamarhi district: Transport

 National Highway 77 connects the area to the Muzaffarpur district and Patna to the South.
 Sitamarhi has road connections to adjoining districts, of which the major examples are National Highway 77 and National Highway 227.
 It is situated on the Darbhanga Narkatiaganj railway line and has the largest railway station of the district.
 Another broad gauge track, running between Muzaffarpur and Sitamarhi.
 Direct train services are available to places such as New Delhi, Kolkata, Varanasi, Hyderabad and Kanpur.
 State highways link it to the Madhubani (to the east) and Sheohar (to the west) districts.
 Railway lines connect Sitamarhi to Darbhanga in east, and to Muzaffarpur in the south and to Raxaul in the west.
 Sitamarhi has a railway junction.
 Sitamarhi railway station is on the Raxaul-Darbhanga rail route.

 The nearest airport to Sitamarhi is the Darbhanga Airport which is about 70 km from Sitamarhi.

-The Sitamarhi-Bhitthamore Road is important for religious reasons as it connects Janakpur, which houses a 200-year-old Janki Temple with Sitamarhi—considered to be the birth place of Goddess Sita.
+The Sitamarhi-Bhitthamore Road is important for religious reasons as it connects Janakpur, which houses a 200-year-old Janki Temple with Sitamarhi—considered to be the birthplace of Goddess Sita.

 National Highway 227 passes through Bhitthamore.
 Thus it is a gateway to Janakpur, Nepal and other parts of Sitamarhi & Madhubani.